 Business that are using marketing automation to nurture prospects are experiencing a drastic increase in qualified leads.
 It is also reported that nurtured leads will tend to make larger purchases then ones that have not been qualified.

-Lead scoring allows you and I and the rest of the marketing world to accurately see when leads that have been nurtured and then qualified ready to be passed to your sales team.
+Lead scoring allows you and I and the rest of the marketing world to clearly see when leads that have been nurtured and then qualified.
+Then ready to be passed to your sales team.
 By awarding points to each lead pending on what the do or the activity they take within your company and organisation.
 This could be through a website or social media actions for instance.

 - Opening and clicking with email.
 Track a users clicks through CTA, links and if they have accessed the email.
 How long did they spend reading the email and how many have they opened.